Freakazoidile/TokenForcer/README.md

 I couldn't find something that did this how I wanted it done.
 I often got bored trying to craft and guess potential token values one by one.

-TokenForcer was created in order to help web application security researchers and penetration testers identify weak, seemingly random values that are in fact created based on known inputs, such as for used in session tokens/cookies that are used to track and identify user sessions.
+TokenForcer was created in order to help web application security researchers and penetration testers identify weak, seemingly random values that are in fact created based on known inputs, such as values for session tokens/cookies that are used to track and identify user sessions.

 Sometimes these tokens may be a concatenation of data such as the username, password and the timestamp of when a user signed in and then hashed or encoded such as SHA1 or Base64.